 Plenty of employers and CSR ambassadors want to implement EAPs but are intimidated by the amount of work it takes to successfully run one in-house.
 They might otherwise be discouraged by the costs of some third-party platforms.
 Groundswell is here to change the EAP game and the larger landscape of CSR software.

 We keep costs lower for companies by abstaining from ad hoc fees when clients temporarily expand the scope of our services.
 Our charitable distributions are more efficient than most others’, with 90% of overseen donations given to intended recipients within 24 hours.
+With Groundswell, you can manage employee giving, volunteering, grants, employee assistance funds, and more in one easy-to-use platform.

-Our mobile-facing platform makes it easy to monitor CSR endeavors wherever you are.
-We also eliminate much of the paperwork and red tape that take up valuable time for CSR officers.
 Book a demo with us today to gain a greater understanding of how we can elevate your company’s charitable giving and implement favorable Employee Assistance Program benefits.